|home | our members | how to join | club events | clothing | sales & wants | useful info | spyder section | facebook|

 Unfortunately I was diagnosed with acute Prostate Cancer in 2000 and although I survived a major op and several months off work, my business did not and I was broke.

 Over the next couple of years I began build up my consultancy business again but realised I would not have the time or money to finish the car.
 I decided to sell everything as an unfinished project and the eventual purchaser was Paul Foreman who finished off the build.
-He later found a buyer but was kind enough to show me the finished car before it went north to its new owner in 2004.
+He later found a buyer but was kind enough to show me the finished car before it went north to its new owner.

 After that I continued both to build up my business and plan to retire, but my interest in Speedsters continued unabated.
 In 2007 although I was still far from being able to afford a good Speedster, I could not resist an opportunity to buy a 'bargain' Porsche 968 Cabriolet, and although I had to spend a bit on the paintwork etc, the engine was strong and has taken me round Brands and Le Mans at speeds far beyond my competence as a driver.